-Please ensure you are not in breach of the Landscape South Australia Act 2019.
+Please ensure you are not in breach of the Landscape South Australia Act 2019 (the Act).
+Undertaking a WAA without a permit or, in breach of the permit conditions is an offence under the Act.

-Undertaking a water affecting activity without a permit or, in breach of the permit conditions is an offence under the Act.
-If you are unsure whether the works you are proposing will require a permit, call the Water Planning and Assessment Officer for advice before undertaking any works.
+If you are unsure whether the works you are proposing will require a permit, call the Water Planning and Assessment Officer on 0448 699 514 for advice before undertaking any works.

-The serving of protection orders or criminal/civil enforcement notices may be undertaken by the Murraylands and Riverland Landscape Board or the Department for Environment and Water for breaches of the act.
+The serving of protection orders or criminal/civil enforcement notices may be undertaken by the Murraylands and Riverland Landscape Board or the Department for Environment and Water for breaches of the Landscape South Australia Act 2019.

 Financial penalties or prosecution may also apply.